Purchasing brass microscopes

 century.

-Also buying all kinds of
+Also buying all other kinds of

 antique brass microscopes and accessories.
 Old microscope oil lamps,